-- 36. Based on the ECR 2023, the subproject is required to secure an ECC. - 37.
-Application for ECC.
+- 36. Application for ECC.
 The application and requirement for issuance of ECC are described in the ECR, 2023 and summarized in Table 2.
-This involves the completion and submission of an application using a form available from the DOE website, 16 which is revised from time to time.
+This involves the completion and submission of an application using a form available from the DOE website, which is revised from time to time.
 The accomplished application form is submitted to DOE together with requirements as enumerated in Table 2.
-The proponent is also required to pay equivalent application fee prescribed in ECR, 2023. - 38.
-The ECC is issued within 30 days from receipt of the application by DOE.
-Such ECC is required to be renewed every year from the date of its effectivity.
-For the project, PMU is responsible for application for ECC.
-Each subproject will obtain its corresponding ECC depending on the requirements per ECR, 2023, and approval should be obtained before contract award. - 39.
+The proponent is also required to pay equivalent application fee prescribed in ECR, 2023. - 37.
+Usually, the ECC is issued within 30 days from receipt of the application by DOE.
+Such ECC is required to be renewed every year for orange category and red category, every two years for yellow category and every five years for green category from the date of its effectivity. - 38.
 Figure 1 shows the summary of review process and timelines set under ECR, 2023, leading to the issuance of environmental clearance certificate (ECC) by DOE.